-33 May a supplier approve or reject the individuals who manage the distribution partner's business, or terminate the relationship if not satisfied with the management?
+• May a supplier approve or reject the individuals who manage the distribution partner's business, or terminate the relationship if not satisfied with the management?

-Except as specified in the underlying contract or in the case of a subcontract, the distributor's managerial staff is not subject to supplier approval.
-Dissatisfaction with the distributor may be grounds for termination of the distribution contract.
-Courts will examine the totality of the circumstances of each case and make a determination of cause accordingly.
+Except as specified in the underlying contract or in the case of a subcontract, distributor's managerial staff is not subject to supplier approval.
+Dissatisfaction with distributor may be grounds for termination of the distribution contract.
+Courts will examine the totality of the circumstances of each case and make determination of cause accordingly.

-34 Are there circumstances under which a distributor or agent, or its employees, would be treated as an employee of the supplier, and what are the consequences of such treatment?
+• Are there circumstances under which a distributor or agent, or its employees, would be treated as an employee of the supplier, and what are the consequences of such treatment?
+(Include minimum wage, overtime, benefits and termination/severance consequences, if applicable.)
 How can a supplier protect against responsibility for potential violations of labour and employment laws by its distribution partners?

 Pursuant to the TCC, except in the case of a subcontract, neither distribution nor and agency agreements establish an employer-employee relationship between parties.
-However, pursuant to Labour Law No. 4857, a distributor or agent may be considered a de facto employee of supplier based upon the number of hours spent under the supplier's direction or in the supplier's place of business.
+However, pursuant to Labour Law No. 4857, a distributor or agent may be considered a de facto employee of supplier based upon the number of hours spent under supplier's direction or in supplier's place of business.
 Courts will determine whether such a relationship exists based upon the totality of the circumstances of each case.